lamberta/devkit-doc/guide/quick-start.md

 $ ./install.sh
 ~~~

-This installs the command-line program `basil` which is used
+This installs the command-line program `basil`, which is used to
 create and serve projects.
 To see a list of basil commands,
 simply run it in your terminal without any arguments: